The Confession (1970 film): Plot

 Artur Ludvik, alias Gerard, is a loyal communist and hero of WWII who serves as the vice-minister of Foreign Affairs of Czechoslovakia in 1951.
 He realizes he is being watched and followed, and meets to discuss this with a group of his friends who have also attained top government positions.
-They realize they are all being watched, even the chief of the same secret police force that is carrying out the surveillance.
+They realize they are all being watched, even the chief of the StB, the very secret police force that is carrying out the surveillance.
 One day, Artur is arrested and jailed by an organization that declares itself "above the ruling party", and put in solitary confinement for months without being told the reason why.
 His wife Lise and their children are kept in the dark by the government and told to cooperate for their own good; Lise is later removed from her job as a prominent radio news announcer and forced to work in a factory by the party.
 Though she believes in her husband, she is equally certain in the wisdom and ultimate goodness of the party.

 Through brainwashing techniques, including sleep deprivation and being forced to walk back and forth all the time, Artur is slowly pressured into confessing imaginary crimes, including treason, and baited with the prospect of leniency at sentencing if he cooperates.
 He also learns that his friends have been arrested as well and are implicating him in crimes against the state.
 Upon finally confessing to his alleged crimes, Artur is then groomed for a public "trial", which will be broadcast live on radio and shown in cinemas.
 While his captors coach him to memorize prepared answers by rote, he is given robust meals, vitamin injections, and a sunlamp to improve his appearance after years of wasting.